prisma/prisma/docs/faq.md

 With Prisma 2, Prisma's query engine doesn't expose a [spec](https://graphql.github.io/graphql-spec/June2018/)-compliant GraphQL endpoint any more, so usage of schema delegation and GraphQL binding with Prisma 2 is not officially supported.
 To build GraphQL servers with Prisma 2, be sure to check out [GraphQL Nexus](https://nexus.js.org/) and its [`nexus-prisma`](https://nexus.js.org/docs/database-access-with-prisma-v2) integration.
 GraphQL Nexus provides a code-first and type-safe way to build GraphQL servers in a scalable way.

-### How does Photon.js handle connection pooling?
+### How to handle connection pooling for Photon.js in serverless environments?

-Photon.js currently [doesn't support connection pooling](https://github.com/prisma/photonjs/issues/228).
-If you're intested in learning how to manage database connections in serverless environments, check out the [docs](./photon/deployment.md).
+The query engine that's powering the Photon.js API is maintaing a database connection pool.
+In serverless environments (or when running your application in containers, e.g. using Kubernetes), this connection pool might loose its effectiveness due to the infrastructure it's being deployed on.
+You can read more about this topic in the [docs](./photon/deployment.md).

 As of now, the recommended workaround is to use a tool like [PgBouncer](https://pgbouncer.github.io/faq.html).
 We are further exploring some options, such as [enabling a "DB proxy server"](https://github.com/prisma/prisma2/issues/370) (e.g. using a specific generator that generates a Docker image to host Photon's query engine) that manages the connection pool for you (similar to the the Prisma 1 architecture).